Digitizing a life: Tips for tackling a giant scanning project

 Some of your photos are bound to be rotated sideways or upside-down.
 The quickest way to correct the orientation of a bunch of photos is to open them all in Apple’s Preview app.
 Just drag them onto Preview’s icon to see them as vertically scrolling thumbnails.
 To quickly rotate a picture, click to select it and then tap Command-L to rotate left or Command-R to rotate right as many times as necessary.
 Press Command-S to save the file with its new orientation and then press the down-arrow key on your keyboard to move to the next photo.
 Repeat until you’re finished.

 While your images are open in Preview, you can toss bad photos into your Mac’s trash by selecting them and pressing Command-Delete.
-(For more Preview features, see this column.)
+(For more Preview features,

 When you remove photos from an album, don’t stack them on top of each other